foolyc/PyKDL/README.md

 - Joint.None is changed to Joint.NoJoint.
 - fk and ik can be used as a function as the module without any solver established in python level.

+other APIs are almost the same with the original one.